sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-11-22/index.md

 from last week so he was invited back.
 We wanted to find out how this sauce tastes in a standard New York style pizza so our plan was to start with a simple cheese pizza built the normal way.
-Then to try a pizza where the cheese goes down first and the sauce is [swirled on top](https://grottopizza.com/).
+Then to try a pizza where the cheese goes down first with the sauce [swirled on top](https://grottopizza.com/).

 Important tip: Do not place your plastic squeeze bottle next to your